JosueEHerrera/cs408project2/README.md

-This is the start of a ruby project for CS 408-1
+This is the start of our ruby project for CS 408-1